timmythecat/Harper-and-Friends/README.md

 - Need help or have error you would like to report? see the discord for more https://discord.gg/kARxhUnHD9

 ## Other Notes
-Now I will allow sub mods if you'd like to use some of my features like preening, but in terms of modifying my code and distributing it I would <ins>**not**</ins> allow, please ask in the discord first. for submods I can work on setting up some documentation on some of the features later.
+Now I will allow sub mods if you'd like to use some of my features such as preening, but in terms of modifying my code and distributing it I would <ins>**not**</ins> allow, please ask in the discord first. for submods I can work on setting up some documentation on some of the features later.

 ### Special Thanks
 - OttersHoldHands
-- Anthitei
+- Anthitei (artwork)